How to Clean Silver Jewellery and Gemstones

 There's so much information online about how to clean silver jewellery and gemstones that it's difficult to know where to begin.
-Whilst some methods being recommended are great, others are genuinely awful.
+Whilst some recommendations are great others are genuinely awful.

 In one article we read the author recommended dropping gold jewellery with gemstones into white vinegar.
 They said to leave it soak for fifteen minutes then scrub with a soft bristled toothbrush.

 Whilst gold will not react to vinegar many gemstones will.
-If your stone happens to be calcite or turquoise you'll find there's not much left after a treatment like this.
+If your stone happens to be calcite or turquoise there won't be much of the stone left after a treatment like this.
 Many gemstones do not react well to acids and many should not be allowed to get wet.

 Our easy to read guide explains how to clean silver jewellery and gemstones safely.
-It also offers sound advice for keeping silver jewellery and gemstones in pristine condition.
+It also offers good advice for keeping silver jewellery and gemstones in pristine condition.

 Keep Silver Jewellery Covered